carolinlawrence/carolinlawrence.github.io/index.markdown

 ## News
 # 2023
+* <a href="https://2023.aclweb.org/committees/program/">Senior Area Chair</a> for the <i>Interpretability, Interactivity and Analysis of Models for NLP</i> track at NAACL 2024
+* <a href="publications/">1 paper</a> accepted at EMNLP Main Track, as well as several workshop submissions
 * Won an <a href="https://2023.aclweb.org/program/best_reviewers/">Outstanding Senior Area Chair award from ACL 2023<a/>
 * Talk at <a href="https://event.kmd.dk/kmdsteam23/">KMD Steam 2023</a> on "Towards Safe & Explainable Usage for LLMs"
 * Talk at the <a href="https://www.nlp.c.titech.ac.jp/news/2023/04/21/aitech.en.html">Okazaki Lab, Tokyo Tech</a> on "From Text via Knowledge Graph to Explainable Insights"